-The Family Smoking Prevention and Tobacco Control Act of 2009 granted the Food and Drug Administration (FDA) authority to regulate the manufacturing, marketing, and selling of tobacco products.
-Key provisions of the act include requiring the FDA to review new products before they can go on the market and create standards to make tobacco products less toxic, less addictive, and less appealing.
-As a result of legal efforts by the American Cancer Society, the American Cancer Society Cancer Action NetworkSM (ACS CAN), and partner organizations, the FDA is court-mandated to implement the requirements of the law, including finalizing graphic warnings that cover the top half of cigarette packs and one-fifth of cigarette advertisements and requiring all new tobacco products to undergo scientific review.

-In 2016, the FDA expanded their regulations to include additional tobacco products (e.g., waterpipes, e-cigarettes, loose tobacco, cigars), as well as future products that meet the statutory definition of a tobacco product.
-The EVALI epidemic of 2019 - which largely impacted young adults - was primarily linked to contamination in illicit THC-containing e-cigarette products.
-This episode contains a broader lesson about the dangers of poor regulation with respect to products designed to be inhaled that come into close contact with highly sensitive lung tissues.
-Additionally, e-liquid flavors appeal to youth - among high school e-cigarette users in 2020, more than 4 in 5 (85%) used flavored e-cigarettes, with fruit (73%), mint (56%), menthol (37%), candy, dessert, or other sweet (36%) flavors being the most popular.
-The rapidly evolving e-cigarette market therefore necessitates ongoing government regulation of innovations in product types (tanks, pre-filled cartridges or pods, disposable) and e-liquid contents (nicotine or flavors) to address potential usage in younger populations.
-41,63
+The Family Smoking Prevention and Tobacco Control Act of 2009 granted the Food and Drug Administration (FDA) authority to regulate the manufacturing, marketing, and selling of tobacco products.60 Key provisions of the act include requiring the FDA to review new products before they can go on the market and create standards to make tobacco products less toxic, less addictive, and less appealing.
+As a result of legal efforts by the American Cancer Society, the American Cancer Society Cancer Action NetworkSM (ACS CAN), and partner organizations, the FDA is court-mandated to implement the requirements of the law, including finalizing graphic warnings that cover the top half of cigarette packs and one-fifth of cigarette advertisements and requiring all new tobacco products to undergo scientific review.61 adults - was primarily linked to contamination in illicit THC-containing e-cigarette products.33 This episode contains a broader lesson about the dangers of poor regulation with respect to products designed to be inhaled that come into close contact with highly sensitive lung tissues.
+Additionally, e-liquid flavors appeal to youth - among high school e-cigarette users in 2020, more than 4 in 5 (85%) used flavored e-cigarettes, with fruit (73%), mint (56%), menthol (37%), candy, dessert, or other sweet (36%) flavors being the most popular.41 The rapidly evolving e-cigarette market therefore necessitates ongoing government regulation of innovations in product types (tanks, pre-filled cartridges or pods, disposable) and e-liquid contents (nicotine or flavors) to address potential usage in younger populations.^{41,63}